 Percutaneous Laser Disc Decompression| PLDD or Percutaneous Laser Assisted Dissectomy is the minimally invasive interventional technique for treating cervical, dorsal (except for the T1-T8 segment) and lumbar disc hernias.

 PLDD is performed under local anaesthesia.
-The nucleus pulposus of the affected intervertebral space is targeted by the laser beam which is carried by a 300 micron optical fiber inserted into a thin 18-20 gauge needle that is correctly positioned at the desired site under scopic control.
+The nucleus pulposus of the affected intervertebral space is targeted by the laser beam which is carried by a 300 or 400 micron optical fiber inserted into a thin 18-20 gauge needle which is perfectly positioned at the desired site under c-arm fluroroscope control.

 From a clinical point of view, the denaturation and subsequent partial vaporization of the nucleus pulposus causes the affected nerve to decompress.
-The objective of the PLDD procedure is to reduce the hypertension exerted by the "herniated disk" on the nerve root, which also limits possible recurrences resulting from only thermoablation.
+The objective of the PLDD procedure is to reduce the excessive pressure exerted by the disk herniation on the nerve root.

 PLDD was created in the nineties in the USA by Prof Daniel Choy with a Nd Yag lamp laser system and shortly afterwards it was imported into Italy by his student Dr. Gian Paolo Tassi who perfected it through the use of various diode lasers which had been developed over the last twenty years.
 So far thousands of patients have been treated around the world since the beginning of prof. Choy’s clinical trial.
 Numerous publications in international scientific journals have documented the excellent results, minimal invasiveness, reliability, safety and stability of the procedure.

 After treatment, with can last from 30 to 60 minutes, a 24 hour period of rest is recommended.
 The next day the patient can gradually begin walking; work can gradually be resumed in 15 to 30 days (depending on the type of job performed).